zapplea/sentiment_coarse_model/sentiment/senti_nn/README.md

-#1.
+#1. instruction of program
 ###1.1 input batch size:
 there is no limitation to the size of batch.
 You can change code in sentinn_train.
 ###1.2 prediction and loss
-we use softmax cross entropy to construct the loss and predict the last result.
+we use softmax cross entropy to construct the loss and use result of softmax to predict the labels.
+###1.3 relative distance and dependency path
+When we recognize a sentiment word in sentence, we don't know to which attribute it belongs, so, by calculating the distance between sentiment word and attribute word, we want to associate the sentiment word to attribute words.
+###1.4 how to start
+1. use util/dependency_parser/dependency_generator.py to generate a dependency path table and sentences (look at section 5)
+2. run classifier.py in each folder.
+You can see the necessary input at section 3.

 #2.
 Metrics
 You can write a new metrics program.